 The Graduate School admissions application form MUST be submitted online.
 The Graduate School admissions application includes:

-- Completed OSU Graduate School online application form
+- A completed OSU Graduate School online application form.

-- Transcripts for all previous undergraduate and graduate work: Transcripts for all previous undergraduate and graduate work and all test scores must be submitted to the Admissions Office.
+- Transcripts for all previous undergraduate and graduate work.
+Transcripts must be submitted to the Admissions Office.
 Unofficial transcripts for all previous undergraduate and graduate work may be submitted at the time of application; official transcripts must be submitted if provisional acceptance is granted, preferably during the admissions process and before enrollment.

 Contact information for the Graduate Admissions Office: